syncfusion-content/xamarin.android-docs/xamarin-android/SfNavigationDrawer/Drawer-Content.md

 {% endtabs %}

-## Secondary drawer settings
+## Secondary Drawer Settings

-Implement the secondary drawer using the secondary drawer settings class.
-Its properties and functionalities are same as the default drawer.
-The secondary drawer can be set to different positions similar to the default drawer.
-The following code sample demonstrates how to set the properties of secondary drawer settings inside the DrawerSettings class.
+The secondary drawer provides the same functionality as the default drawer but can be positioned differently.
+Configure it using the `SecondaryDrawerSettings` property:
 {% tabs %}

 {% highlight c# %}